databricks/terraform-provider-databricks/docs/resources/sql_alert.md

 * `parent` - (Optional, String) The identifier of the workspace folder containing the alert.
 The default is ther user's home folder.
 The folder identifier is formatted as `folder/<folder_id>`.
 * `rearm` - (Optional, Integer) Number of seconds after being triggered before the alert rearms itself and can be triggered again.
 If not defined, alert will never be triggered again.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - unique ID of the SQL Alert.

 ## Related Resources

 The following resources are often used in the same context: